nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     **MSS**

-    1. User enters command to find a contact by tag
+    1. User enters command to find a contact by tag.
-    2. CohortConnect shows list of contacts labelled with matching tag
+    2. CohortConnect shows list of contacts labelled with matching tag.

         Use case ends.